sigopt/sigopt-examples/README.md

 # Getting Started with SigOpt

-Welcome to SigOpt Examples.
+Welcome to the SigOpt Examples.
 These examples show you how to use [SigOpt](https://sigopt.com) for model tuning tasks in various machine learning environments.

 ## Requirements